On flat even deformation rings: Introduction

 \section{Introduction}

 On the arithmetic side of the Langlands program, the cohomological Selmer and dual Selmer groups have been essential objects of study since the work of A. Wiles and R. Taylor on the Taniyama-Shimura-Weil conjecture (\cite{Wiles}, \cite{Taylor-Wiles}).
 The Taylor-Wiles method resulted in significant progress on Langlands reciprocity by proving that motivic $L$-functions attached to semistable elliptic curves correspond to automorphic $L$-functions.
-The following theorem is a consequence of the work of Wiles.
-For any finite set of places $S$ of $\Q$, let $\Q_S$ be the maximal extension of $\Q$ unramified outside $S$.
-Let $\W$ be the ring of Witt vectors over $\F_{p^f}$.
+Elliptic curves and automophic representations are connected via 2-dimensional Galois representations $\rho$ that are necessarily odd, i.e. complex conjugation $c$ has $\det \rho (c) = -1$.
+In \cite{Wiles}, the global deformation ring $R$ attached to the odd representation $\rho$ is shown to be isomorphic to a Hecke algebra $T$, which implies that $R$ is finite and flat over the $p$-adic integers $\Z_p$.
+For even Galois representations, in the presence of a nontrivial Selmer and dual Selmer group, it is not known whether their global deformation rings are finite and flat over $\Z_p$.
+In this paper, we construct an infinite family of global even deformation rings $(R_d)_{d\geqslant 2}$ with

+that we prove are finite and flat over $\Z_p$ in global settings where the Selmer and dual Selmer groups are nontrivial.

+To state the results precisely, we introduce some language from the Galois cohomological approach to deformation theory, cf. \cite{artinII} \cite{SFM}.
+Let $\overline{\Q}$ be an algebraic closure of the field $\Q$ of rational numbers, let $\F_p$ be a finite field of cardinality $p$, and let